 Whether it’s pouring yourself a glass of wine at the end of the day or hopping into a shower and changing your clothes, having a little ritual to mark the end of the workday can be a great way of drawing that line in your head.
 Just like a great bedtime ritual, these tiny routines help our minds to readjust to a new phase of the day and can immediately help you to become more relaxed.
 Try and pick three things to serve as a marker for the end of your day; switch off your computer, get changed, and take five minutes to meditate as you move out of work mode and into dreamy downtime.

-Stimulate a Commute
+Simulate a Commute

-A great little mind trick for changing from business to play mode is to stimulate a commute from the office to your home.
+A great little mind trick for changing from business to play mode is to simulate a commute from the office to your home.
 By switching off your computer, taking a walk around the block and returning home you may be able to trick your mind into psychologically separating the two thanks to the physical act of leaving and returning.
 If leaving the house seems like too much effort, then you can try and take 10 minutes to do a little light exercise of yoga practice to bring that feeling of physical change to the body and mind.

 Take Restorative Leisure